- About Coverfox

 Make necessary preparation and submit ITR 1 online.

-Filing your income tax returns online doesn't have to be a complicated process.
+Now, filing your income tax has become an extremely easy process.
 Simply follow the below steps:

-First, log on to IncomeTaxIndiaeFiling.gov.in and register on the website.
+To begin with, log on to IncomeTaxIndiaeFiling.gov.in and register yourself on the website.
 Your Permanent Account Number (PAN) becomes your user ID.

 Now, you can view your tax credit statement or Form 26AS.
 The TDS in your Form 16 must tally with the figures in Form 26AS.
 If not, you must correct the discrepancy.